omertol/R-project/data/README.md

 *The data:*
 Spike list/Potential action - records of transfer electronic signals between neurons.
-The data contains six Excel files, each of them have 5 columns and more than 400,000 rows, Every Excel files describes different time periods on the research:
+The data contains six Excel files, each of them have 5 columns and more than 400,000 rows.

+Every Excel files describes different time periods on the research:
 1. Before treatment.
 2. Right after treatment.